Coal tar

-Coal tar is a thick dark liquid which is a by-product of the production of coke and coal gas from coal.
-It is a type of creosote.
-It has both medical and industrial uses.
-Medicinally it is a topical medication applied to skin to treat psoriasis and seborrheic dermatitis (dandruff).
-It may be used in combination with ultraviolet light therapy.
-Industrially it is a railroad tie preservative and used in the surfacing of roads.
-Coal tar was listed as a known human carcinogen in the first Report on Carcinogens from the U.S. Federal Government.
+Coal tar (also creosote) is a thick dark liquid that is a by-product of deriving coke and coal gas from coal.
+Coal tar has both medical and industrial uses.
+Medicinally, it is a topical medication applied to skin to treat psoriasis and seborrheic dermatitis (dandruff).
+It may be used in combination with ultraviolet light therapy in a treatment called Goeckerman therapy, which is rarely used clinically, as of 2024.

-Coal tar was discovered circa 1665 and used for medical purposes as early as the 1800s.
-Circa 1850, the discovery that it could be used as the main raw material for the synthesis of dyes engendered an entire industry.
-It is on the World Health Organization's List of Essential Medicines.
-Coal tar is available as a generic medication and over the counter.
+Industrially, it is a railroad tie preservative used in the surfacing of roads.
+Coal tar was listed as a known human carcinogen in the first Report on Carcinogens from the U.S. Federal Government, issued in 1980, and remains a cancer concern due to the presence of benzene in coal tar skincare products, such as shampoos.